jraillard/gitrdone/doc/step3_collaboration_essentials.md

 Previously we created branch and merge it into the main branch alone.

-In real-world we don't do this : default branch and some special branches (we'll see it [later on](./step5_branching_strategies.md)) are protected.
+In real-world we don't do this : default branch and some special branches (we'll see it [later on](./step5_branching_strategies.md)) should be protected.

 Meaning that we can't directly push changes to it, we must do a `pull request` (or `merge request`, both terms are used nowadays) containing our changes.
 Then when it's accepted, changes are merge to the targeted branch.

-Protect a branch and enforce those requests allows several things such as:
+Protect a branch and enforce those requests allows several things such as :
 - Many persons cannot edit the same branch at the same time
 - Some can review the changes before accepting it for merge
 - Additionnal treatments check could be done automatically (security, unit tests, linting, building artifacts, etc.)